ouktlab/asr-ja_evalkit/README.md

 - onomatopoeia: きらきら - キラキラ

 ### Solution using solid dictionary and morphological analyzer
 Orthographic variants of major words have been well maintained, and they are summarized as dictionary database.
-By analyzing Japanese sentence with such dictionary, we can resolve the orthographic variants between reference and hypothesis **to some extent (exceptions always exist)**.
+By analyzing Japanese sentence with such dictionary, we can resolve the orthographic variants between reference and hypothesis **to some extent (exceptions always exist)** by considering context.

 The following sentences are [`lemmna` and `surface`] of words after applying morphological analyzer (`fugashi` with `UniDic`).
 ```